 Students may be surprised to learn that their economic decisions have a huge impact on the economy.
 Children’s buying habits impact major industries within the free market including clothing, technology, and food.
 There are so many choices it’s often difficult to make good consumer decisions.

-FREE Economics 101 for Kids is a great online resource where students can read and learn about important concepts at their own pace.
-Key terms link to definitions.
+FREE Economics 101 for Kids is another great online resource where students can read and learn about important concepts at their own pace.
+It includes key terms which link to definitions.
 An online quiz is provided for students to check their understanding.
 Click here to check it out.

 Do you have any tips for making lessons about economics relatable and fun?
 I’d love to hear from you!